ENGN2912B-2018/MTS-A/README.md

 We implemented the following algorithms independently:
 - **Parallelized Discrete Cosine Transform (DCT)**

-    We implemented a block-wise DCT and assigned each thread an equal amount of blocks to compress/decompress.
+    We implemented a block-wise DCT and assigned each thread equal workload during compression and decompression.
 Parallelization was achieved using [openMP](https://www.openmp.org/).
 - **Quantization**

     The standard JPEG quantization matrix and quality ratio formalism was adopted to compress information stored in the high frequency Fourier coefficients.
 - **Huffman Coding**

-    The coefficient matrix was scanned in a zigzag fashion before being Huffman encoded and vice versa (Huffman decoding then zigzag unpacking).
+    The coefficient matrix was scanned in a zigzag fashion(until we have obtained five zero coefficients in each block) before being Huffman encoded and vice versa (Huffman decoding then zigzag unpacking).

 **Algorithm Showcase**